 The PAL team will provide you with all the information you need to make appropriate referrals.
 However, our assistance does not expedite or change the admit process for Seattle Children’s Department of Psychiatry and Behavioral Medicine, despite our affiliation with the hospital.

-To access Seattle Children’s behavioral health outpatient intake line directly, call 206-987-3560.
+To access Seattle Children’s behavioral health outpatient department, call 206-987-2164.
 All psychiatric inpatient referrals to the Psychiatry and Behavioral Medicine Unit (PBMU) must go through your local Emergency Department.